Figueroa mutiny: Mutiny

 The origins of the mutiny were never fully clarified.
 Close to the expected day for elections, the monarchist Lieutenant Colonel Tomás de Figueroa, who considered the notion of elections to be too populist, led the revolt.
 The night before a group of mutineers (who were never identified) proclaimed Colonel Figueroa as their chief, and early on the morning of April 1, 1811, he went to the San Pablo Army Barracks, taking command and mutinying the troops, in the mistaken belief that he had the support of all the other army units in Santiago.

 Once in control of the barracks, he paraded his troops, headed by drums, towards the main square with the intention of taking over the Government.
-He even stopped on the way to politely salute lady Mariana de Aguirre, who came out to her balcony to see him go by.
-When he finally arrived to the government palace he found it empty since everyone had left at the news of his coming.
-Nonplussed, he directed himself to the Real Audiencia that was still peacefully in session.
-There, the judges calmly heard his requests of restoring the old regime but only resolved to send a minute to the government transcribing his demands.
+He found the government palace empty, due to news of his mutiny.
+Nonplussed, he directed himself to the Real Audiencia, which was still in session.
+There, the judges calmly heard his requests of restoring the old regime, but resolved only to transcribe his demands to the government.

-In the interval, the members of the Junta under the command of Fernando Márquez de la Plata, sent Colonel Juan de Dios Vial with an Army Battalion composed of 500 men to put down the mutiny.
-A brief combat ensued in the main square but soon Figueroa's troops ran away or surrendered upon noticing that they didn't have any support for their movement.
+In the interval, members of the Junta under the command of Fernando Márquez de la Plata, sent Colonel Juan de Dios Vial del Río with an Army Battalion composed of 500 men to put down the mutiny.
+Brief combat ensued in the main square, but soon Figueroa's troops ran away or surrendered upon noticing the lack of support for their mutiny.
 Colonel Figueroa, seeing his defeat, took refuge in the Santo Domingo Monastery.

-The populace, under the leadership of Fr.
-Camilo Henríquez, reacted angrily against the mutineers.
+The populace, under the leadership of Friar Camilo Henríquez, reacted angrily against the mutineers.
 Martínez de Rozas, who had been extraordinarily absent during the whole course of events, ordered that the monastery be broken into and Colonel Figueroa arrested, violating his right of sanctuary.
 Rozas was well aware that if he didn't execute Figueroa quickly, the popular feeling would save him.
 So, he had him tried and sentenced to death in less than 24 hours.

-When Figueroa was notified of his death sentence, he behaved bravely.
-He refused to name his co-conspirators and assumed the whole responsibility for the events.
-He was given four hours to prepare himself, and then was executed the next morning (April 2, 1811), at 3.30 AM.
-The body, with the face disfigured by the shots, was publicly exposed in the main square, outside the city jail.
+When Figueroa was notified of his death sentence, he refused to name his co-conspirators and assumed full responsibility for the events.
+He was given four hours to prepare himself, and was executed the next morning (April 2, 1811), at 3:30 a.m.
+His body, with his face disfigured by bullets, was publicly exposed in the main square, outside the city jail.